markjamesm/markjamesm.github.io/_posts/2020-05-21-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-one.md

 ```
 Aside from changing the colors, you can also change the player symbol, FOV radius, and clipping layers.

-For the curious, you can see my entire codebase [here on Github](https://github.com/markjamesm/runic-quest)
+For the curious, you can see (and fork!) my entire codebase [here on Github](https://github.com/markjamesm/runic-quest).

 ## Part One Conclusion